Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 ### Quarkus CLI
 Quarkus ships an CLI tool for better developing experience.
-This tool is not mandatory in order to work locally on the Littil-backend project.
+This tool is not mandatory in order to work locally on the LITTIL API project.
 But in case you would like to use it you should follow the instructions below:

 #### Unix
 `SDKman` ships the quarkus cli tool aswell.
 The easiest way to install this tool is by using `SDKman`.
 Run the following